Getting Started with MSAL Authentication

 app.listen(3000, () => console.log('Server running on port 3000'));

-2. Answer: MSAL (Microsoft Authentication Library) is a library designed to help developers authenticate users and access tokens from the Microsoft identity platform.
-It integrates with Azure Functions to secure APIs by validating tokens and managing users.
+- A library called MSAL (Microsoft Authentication Library) was created to assist developers in user authentication and token access from the Microsoft identity platform.
+It works with Azure Functions to manage users and validate tokens to secure APIs.

-5. Question: How do you secure Azure Functions with MSAL?
+- How may Azure Functions be secured with MSAL?